| Lyrics for "Once Lost, Then Torn Down"

 IT’S NOT ONE OR THE OTHER, BUT PIECES OF BOTH

-THAT KEEP ON DRAGGING YOU DOWN
+KEEP ON DRAGGING YOU DOWN

-Written by Duane Carleton 2001
+IN MY HOMETOWNWritten by Duane Carleton 2001

 AND THEY’VE BEEN KNOWN TO GIVE THEMSELVES AWAY